-So what comes to mind when you hear the word “antinutrients”?
+What comes to mind when you hear the word “antinutrients”?
 Nothing good, right?
-Supervillainous dietary compounds that sap us of health and strength and are to be avoided at all costs.
+Supervillainous dietary compounds that sap us of our health and strength and are to be avoided at all costs.
 They’re like the Doctor Doom of food.

 In the world of nutritional science, antinutrients are a hot topic.
 Journalists, online influencers, media personalities, celebrities, and even some well-meaning doctors talk about compounds such as lectins and phytates as things to be feared.
 Cookbooks featuring recipes devoid of them abound.

 You may have heard that antinutrients can cause everything from nutritional deficiencies to autoimmune diseases.
 But where’s the evidence?
 What does the research really say?
 And should you worry about your intake of these compounds, or even reconfigure your diet to avoid them entirely?

 Or — and stay with me here — is it possible that they’ve been unfairly named?
 Could some of them actually provide health benefits when consumed as part of a varied and wholesome diet?

 Might these alleged supervillains simply be misunderstood superheroes, or weak paper tigers, after all?
 Let’s see what the evidence says.

 What Are Antinutrients?

 Technically, a compound can be called an antinutrient if it can interfere with the absorption of other nutrients.
 It may, for example, limit your body’s ability to absorb vitamins and minerals from the digestive tract.
 Antinutrients are mostly found in plant foods, but also exist in some animal products.